AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 # Configure the hot folder path to monitor
 /HotFolderPath=D:\Some Folder\Drop Field Visit Files Here

+# Add any location aliases here, using the alias=locationIdentifier syntax.
+Spaces before/after the '=' are ignored.
 ```

 You can test your configuration without installing the service just by running the EXE directly from the command line or by double-cliking it from Windows Explorer.